-What are the risk factors for laryngeal and hypopharyngeal cancer?
+What are the risk factors for laryngeal and hypopharyngeal cancers?

 We don’t know what causes each case of laryngeal or hypopharyngeal cancer.
 But we do know many of the risk factors for these cancers.
 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, such as smoking, can be controlled.
 Others, like a person’s age or race, can’t be changed.
 But risk factors don’t tell us everything.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may not have had any known risk factors.

 Laryngeal and hypopharyngeal cancers are often grouped with other cancers of the mouth and throat as head and neck cancers.
-These cancers have many of the same risk factors, some of which are listed below.
+These cancers have many of the same risk factors, such as: